orchestrator

 For example, here's a custom role where you can see some of the permissions it includes:

-There are two categories of permissions:
+There are two types of permissions, as follows:

-• Tenant permissions - Define a user's access to resources at the tenant level.
+• Tenant permissions define a user's access to resources at the tenant level.

-• Folder permissions - Define the user's access and ability within each folder to which they are assigned.
+• Folder permissions define the user's access and ability within each folder to which they are assigned.

 Based on the permissions they include, there are three types of roles:

-• Tenant roles, which include tenant permissions and are required for working at the tenant level.
+• Tenant roles, which include tenant permissions, and are required for working at the tenant level.

 • Mixed roles, which include both types of permissions.

-With mixed roles, for a global operation, only the user's tenant permissions are taken into consideration; for a folder-specific operation, if a custom role is defined, folder permissions are applied in favor of any tenant permissions present.
+With mixed roles, for a global operation, only the user's tenant permissions are taken into consideration.
+For a folder-specific operation, if a custom role is defined, folder permissions are applied in favor of any tenant permissions present.

-Note: Mixed roles are no longer supported and you cannot create new ones.
+Note: Mixed roles are no longer supported, and you cannot create new ones.
 If you have mixed roles, we recommend replacing them with a combination of tenant and folder roles to grant the required permissions.

 The following resources are available to users, depending on the type of roles they have:

-Tenant Resources
+Tenant resources

-Folder Resources
+Folder resources

 • Alerts